 Miami tried, at the outset of both the first and third quarters, to establish Dwyane Wade as a decision-maker (allowing him the chance to either dish or score off the dribble), and Chris Bosh as a finisher.
 Bosh showed absolutely no confidence in his offensive game throughout the loss, though.
 He accurately and quickly nailed a three-pointer to start the contest, but the rest of his seven field goal attempts (all misses) were either paired with a hitch or hesitation or both.
 Sometimes it isn’t fair that a player like Bosh has to live off of extra passes and scraps in the LeBron-heavy Heat offense, but Bosh completely failed his teammates tonight on the offensive end.

 This is what Indiana does, though.
-The team draws the opposition out of its offense, makes a point not to foul (Miami shot just five free throws over the first 35 minutes and 48 seconds of this contest), and before the opposing team knows it, the “priorities” it started the contest with have yet to take double-figure shots, and role players aren’t exactly ready to step up in the absence of the secondary stars.
-Even Miami’s well-intentioned adjustments (sticking Mike Miller into the big forward slot that Shane Battier used to fill, unleashing Norris Cole on a Pacers defense that was obsessed with the stars, emphasizing the three-point line early in the contest) weren’t enough.
+The team draws the opposition out of its offense, it makes a point not to foul (Miami shot just five free throws over the first 35 minutes and 48 seconds of this contest), and before the opposing team knows it the “priorities” it started the contest with have yet to take double-figure shots, and role players aren’t exactly ready to step up in the absence of the secondary stars.
+Even Miami’s well-intentioned adjustments (sticking Mike Miller into the big forward slot that Shane Battier used to fill, unleashing Norris Cole on a Pacer defense that was obsessed with the stars, emphasizing the three-point line early in the contest) weren’t enough.

 The Pacers can counter with Roy Hibbert for 42 minutes of his own, though.
 At some point, we’re going to have to question whether or not this has become a star player stalemate, six games in.